ltrybuch/lib-themisui/themis_components/thTable/readme.md

     You can add an optional row extension that is displayed below or above each set of cells.
 This is where you would add action buttons for the current
     {{item}} in the row.

+    This extension must be defined at the end of the table definition, not before or between table cells.
+Otherwise the component will throw an error.
   </th-table-row-extension>

 </th-table>